Canada Crypto Tax Statistics

-How many Canadians own crypto?
+How many people in Canada have crypto?

 How many Canadians know they need to pay tax on crypto?

-In our survey, held less than a week before this year's tax deadline, 33% of Canadian taxpayers said they didn't know about their crypto tax reporting requirements.
+Crypto tax is confusing - especially given the limited guidance from the CRA.
+So it's little wonder that in our survey, held less than a week before this year's tax deadline, 33% of Canadian taxpayers said they didn't know about their crypto tax reporting requirements.

-How will Canadians file their crypto taxes?
+How do Canadians file their crypto taxes?

 44% stated they felt overwhelmed and didn't know of a suitable tool to help them easily file their crypto taxes in compliance with CRA guidance.